jiovine/Interactive-Lab-Hub/Final Project/README.md

 I followed [this Raspotify tutorial](https://pimylifeup.com/raspberry-pi-spotify/) along with [this Spotipy tutorial](https://medium.com/@maxtingle/getting-started-with-spotifys-api-spotipy-197c3dc6353b) to get the two packages up and running and working together on my Rpi.

 After setting up Raspotify and Spotipy we can retrieve the Device ID of the Rpi from the Spotify for Developers page that was used during the Spotipy setup.
-Using this device ID we can now force play songs for the Rpi!
+Using this device ID we can now force play songs from the Rpi!

 Two things that I would like to highlight in the code: the spotify authentication and how to make the RFID tag ID's play the correct albums.